cis1912/website/content/lectures/lec02.md

 UBUNTU_CODENAME=focal
 ```

 We can see that the Docker container is running a fresh install of Ubuntu.
 Now, we could do all manner of things with this Ubuntu container: install new software, expose ports, connect to a network, run a web server, etc. However, actually doing these things manually within the Ubuntu terminal is _not_ reproducible; we would have to perform those same operations every time we wanted to spin up a new container.
 Hence, a Dockerfile.
-When we write a Dockerfile it is essentially a roadmap for how the Docker image should be run, so that all of the installation and configuration of whatever toolchain we need on our container can be written out concisely once and only once.
+When we write a Dockerfile it is essentially an instruction manual for how the Docker image should be run, so that all of the installation and configuration of whatever toolchain we need on our container can be written out concisely once and only once.

 However, feel free to try out different commands or installing different software on the Ubuntu container.
 It works the same as any other Linux command line interface and there is a lot you can do with it.